hadley/adv-r/Expressions.md

 ## Parsing and deparsing

 You can convert quoted calls back and forth between text with `parse()` and `deparse()`.
-You've seen `deparse()` already it: takes an epxression and returns a character vector. `parse()` does the opposite: it takes a character vector and returns a list of expressions, also known as an expression object or expression list.
+You've seen `deparse()` already it: takes an expression and returns a character vector. `parse()` does the opposite: it takes a character vector and returns a list of expressions, also known as an expression object or expression list.

 Note that because the primary use of `parse()` is parsing files of code on disk, the first argument is a file path, and if you have the code in a character vector, you need to use the `text` argument.